Our Local Law Firm

 Real Estate Tax Exemption Rules for Private Schools– To qualify for exemption from real estate taxes, an independent school must be a “purely public charity”.
 To be a purely public charity, the school must relieve government of some of the burden of providing a free education.
 In 1949, the Pennsylvania Supreme Court denied public charity status to a private school whose revenue covered its expenses and which provided financial aid to only 10% of its student body.
 The court’s decision discusses many earlier Pennsylvania private college and school tax exemption cases.
 In re Ogontz School (Gilbert High, Sr.)

 Barnes Foundation Cases– Access to the Barnes Foundation galleries has long been a controversial issue.
-The Firm represented the Barnes in 1953, when the Pennsylvania Supreme Court dismissed a newspaper reporter’s challenge to limits on gallery access in Wiegand v.
+The law firm represented the Barnes in 1953, when the Pennsylvania Supreme Court dismissed a newspaper reporter’s challenge to limits on gallery access in Wiegand v.
 Barnes Foundation.
 In 1960, in Commonwealth v.
 Barnes Foundation, the state Supreme Court allowed the Pennsylvania Attorney General to seek greater access.
 Victor Roberts handled both cases.
 Gilbert High, Jr. served as Lower Merion Township Solicitor during the 1990s zoning and litigation battles to increase gallery access.

 Standards for Zoning Special Exceptions– A special exception use is permitted under local zoning laws, so long as specific conditions are met.
 In 1957, the Pennsylvania Supreme Court outlined the burden of proof for opponents of a special exception on health and safety grounds, and limited a zoning board’s ability to deny a special exception on grounds such as traffic.
 Archbishop O’Hara’s Appeal (Samuel High, Jr.)